shorebirdtech/website/src/content/blog/flutter-jobs.md

 date: 2024-10-10
 ---

-I founded the Flutter project 10 years ago, and lead the Flutter team at Google for 8 years.
+I founded the Flutter project 10 years ago, and led the Flutter team at Google for 8 years.
 I'm reasonably well known in the Flutter community and receive a lot of email from both job-seekers and job-posters regarding Flutter.